-A temporary grouping is when several objects are selected together.
+Temporary grouping is when several objects are selected together.
 Any changes to object parameters are applied to all objects within the temporary group.
-For example, a temporary group of objects can be rotated in its entirety.
-A temporary group is created using one of the following methods:
+A temporary group of objects can be rotated in its entirety and is created using one of the following methods:

 - Click and drag the cursor over several objects surrounding the objects with a selection rectangle.
-This selection rectangle is also known as a marquee, as shown in Figure 113.
+This selection rectangle is also known as a marquee, as shown in Figure 112.
 Release the cursor when all the objects required for a temporary group are selected. - Click the first object, then hold down the Shift key and click on the remaining objects required for a temporary group. - To cancel a temporary group of objects, simply click outside of the selection handles displayed around the objects.